What Is Hydrocodone?

 The DEA reports that hydrocodone appears in drug evidence the second-most frequently of any other opioid.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), overall prescription opioid abuse is now more prevalent than the use of heroin, meth, and cocaine combined.

 Hydrocodone is the most frequently prescribed opioid in the United States, while the similar drug oxycodone (e.g. OxyContin) is the most abused opioid in the US per capita.
+In addition, the US is responsible for roughly 99% of all hydrocodone consumption.

 In many cases, hydrocodone users switch to cheaper opiate alternatives such as heroin or fentanyl.
 The National Institute on Drug Abuse (NIDA) reports that almost 80% of heroin users claim to have used prescription opioids before switching to heroin.